Domain Event Handling¶

 Domain Event Handlers Must¶

-- Domain event handlers must be idempotent, meaning that processing the same domain event multiple times should result in consistent outcomes.
+- Domain event handlers must be idempotent, meaning that processing the same domain event multiple times should result in the same outcome;

 Note: In our framework, domain event handlers are executed synchronously, and the commands they call are in the same transaction as the CommandHandler that triggers the domain event.